arjuns-ti/slides-mcp-server/README.md

 ## Security Notes

 - Never commit your `.env` file, `credentials.json`, or `token.json` to version control
-- The OAuth token provides read-only access to your Google Drive
+- The OAuth token provides:
+  - Read-only access to Google Drive metadata
+  - Create and manage files created or opened by the app
+  - Full read/write access to Google Slides presentations
 - Logs may contain sensitive information - keep `logs.txt` secure
+- Review and approve OAuth consent screen to control which presentations the server can access

 ## License